mottaquikarim/pycontent/content/topics/conditionals.md

 ### `else`s and `elif`s

-If we have a condition that can only go two ways (ie: it will only be true or false), we can leverage the `else` statement:
+If we have a condition that can only go two ways (i.e. it will only be true or false), we can leverage the `else` statement:

 ```python
 temp = 43